GetPageSpeed/nginx-extras-docs/docs/modules/auth-totp.md

 ---

 title: "Time-based one-time password (TOTP) authentication for NGINX"
 description: "RPM package nginx-module-auth-totp.
 The Time-based One-Time Password (TOTP) algorithm, provides a secure mechanism  for short-lived one-time password values, which are desirable for enhanced  security.
 This algorithm can be used across a wide range of network applications ranging  from remote Virtual Private Network (VPN) access, Wi-Fi network logon to  transaction-orientated Web applications.
-This module provides TOTP authentication for a NGINX server. "
+This module provides TOTP authentication for a NGINX server."

 ---